Republicans who won't be coming back to Congress after 2018 midterm elections

 Pennsylvania Rep. Charlie Dent said on Sept.
 7, 2017 that he would not seek re-election.
 The seven-term congressman told Fox News that he made the decision both for personal reasons and because “the polarization around here is pretty severe.”

 Dent, 57, has been openly critical of Trump.
-He voted against party lines and a repeal of ObamaCare earlier this summer.
+He voted against party lines and a repeal of ObamaCare last year.

 Jimmy Duncan